Metropolis of Kyiv: Orthodox metropolis

 After the conclusion of the Union of Brest in 1596, a difficult religious situation developed in Ukraine.
 On the one hand, the majority of bishops, led by Metropolitan Michael Rohoza, and the Ukrainian nobility supported the union.
 On the other hand, many priests, monasteries, Cossacks and burghers opposed the union.
 Immediately after the council, Metropolitan Rogoza deprived Bishop Gedeon Balaban of Lviv and Mykhailo Kopystensky of Przemyśl, who opposed the union, of the episcopal government.
 However, in fact, they remained in their cathedrals under the protection of the Cossacks, fraternities and under the tutelage of Prince Ostrozkyi.

 In 1620, thanks to the demands of the Ukrainian Cossacks, led by Hetman Petro Sahaidachnyi, the Orthodox hierarchy was restored in Ukraine.
-Job Boretskyi (1620–1631) became the Metropolitan of Kyiv.
-The Metropolitanate of Kyiv was recognized by the government of the Polish-Lithuanian Commonwealth in 1632.
-The Orthodox Metropolitans of Kyiv of the 17th century were Isaiah Kopynskyi (1631–1633), Petro Mohyla (1633–1647), Sylvester Kosiv (1647–1657), Dionysius Balaban (1657–1663), and J. Tukalskyi-Nelkubovych (1663–1675).
-From 1675 to 1685 the archbishop of Chernihiv, L. Baranovych, was the mayor of the metropolitan Kyiv Cathedral.
+Job Boretskyi (1620–1631) became the Metropolitan of Kiev.
+The Metropolis of Kiev was recognized by the government of the Polish-Lithuanian Commonwealth in 1632.
+The Orthodox Metropolitans of Kiev of the 17th century were Isaiah Kopynskyi (1631–1633), Petro Mohyla (1633–1647), Sylvester Kosiv (1647–1657), Dionysius Balaban (1657–1663), and J. Tukalskyi-Nelkubovych (1663–1675).
+From 1675 to 1685 the archbishop of Chernihiv, L. Baranovych, was the mayor of the metropolitan Kiev Cathedral.

 With the arrival of Peter Molyga on the metropolitan throne, the development of the church began.
-The development of schools began and the Kyiv-Mohyla Academy was founded as well as printing and culture developed.
+The development of schools began and the Kiev-Mohyla Academy was founded as well as printing and culture developed.
 Monastic life was raised to a new level, Orthodox fraternities received significant support, old ones were restored and new churches, cathedrals and monasteries were built.
 In particular, St. Sophia Cathedral was rebuilt and excavations of the Tithe Church were conducted, where the relics of St. Volodymyr the Great were found.
 Attempts to continue the dialogue with the Greek Catholic Church and the Holy See continued.
 Together with Metropolitan Josyf Veliamin Rutskyi, the clergy of both denominations came up with a plan to establish the Ukrainian Patriarchate.
 However, due to a number of subjective and objective reasons, this plan was not implemented.

-In 1647, Sylvester Kosiv was elected Metropolitan of Kyiv, Halych and All Rus.
+In 1647, Sylvester Kosiv was elected Metropolitan of Kiev, Halych and All Rus.
 Neither the Cossacks nor the bishops appealed to the king for permission to choose a metropolitan, but directly received blessings from the Ecumenical Patriarch of Constantinople.
 Peter Mohyla's comrade and ally, the new metropolitan, tried to continue the affairs of his predecessor at this difficult time.
 According to the Treaty of Zboriv (1649), the Orthodox Church was granted significant rights.
 And the Ukrainian Orthodox metropolitan was to take second place in the Sejm of the Rzeczpospolita, after the Catholic primate.
 However, despite the Sejm's approval of this agreement, it was not implemented due to the continuation of hostilities.
 The defeat of the Cossack army near Berestechko led to the signing in 1651 of the Treaty of Bila Tserkva, much worse than the previous one.